Indians hold on in 9th for 1-0 victory over Tigers

 Plesac is now close to teammate Shane Bieber’s American League-leading ERA of 1.74, although Plesac doesn’t have enough innings to qualify yet.

+In the second, Plesac accomplished a rare “immaculate inning” when he struck out the side on nine pitches.

+“His tempo’s much better.
+His command is much better,” interim manager Sandy Alomar Jr. said.
+“Kind of simplified his mechanics.
+Last year was a little bit of a struggle with the way he set his glove — I felt like he was tipping his pitches.”

 While Plesac was keeping the Detroit bats quiet, Cleveland struggled to back him up.
 José Ramírez was caught attempting a straight steal of home for the third out of the fourth.
+That got Tigers reliever Tyler Alexander (2-2) out of a bases-loaded jam.

+“My first reaction was thank you,” Alexander said.
+“I don’t want to say it was dumb, but it just didn’t seem like the right time to do it. … I definitely needed a little bit of help there, I think.
+I wish I could have carried that energy into my next inning.”

 With one out in the fifth, Delino DeShields tripled to center — outfielder Victor Reyes was unable to cut the ball off and it went for three bases.
 Lindor lifted a flyball to center, and DeShields scored.